 A main aim of the department is to prepare the students for adult life.
 We have our own minibus and a programme of community visits is offered which may include cafés, garden centres, local shops and community leisure facilities.
 Students are also encouraged to develop work skills through internal or external work experience.

 Any other professionals connected to the students are encouraged to visit the centre to ensure we are employing the most consistent and beneficial strategies.
 This includes speech and language therapists, physiotherapists, social workers and the local community learning disability team.

 A multi-disciplinary approach is used to support the students and parents through transition from child services to adult services and to plan future post-school placements.
 We host multi-professional reviews and take an active role in the CIC process, attending meetings and contributing to planning for provision.

 Transition Reviews are held to make plans for future post-19 placements.
-School staff invite parents, any other professionals involved and Adult Social Care Assessment Team.
+School staff invite parents, an independent transitions advisor, any other professionals involved and Adult Social Care Assessment Team.
 We all support the students through the transition from child services to adult services and contribute to planning future educational, day or residential placements.